arslanalperen/Numerical-Differentiation-Methods/README.md

 ![11](/images/11.png)

-these values are obtained(Figure 10).
+these values are obtained(Figure 11).

 If the data group to be calculated with 50 ms ∆t value is calculated by Backward-difference method

 ![12](/images/12.png)

-these values are obtained(Figure 11).
+these values are obtained(Figure 12).

 Values were calculated for 25 and 10 ms, but they were not added to avoid extending the report unnecessarily.